Best restaurants in Victoria

 Why go: The fancy but casual atmosphere lets you feel at home.
 They don’t take reservations so show up early or stroll nearby Chinatown while you wait to be called for a table.

-What is it: Expect three restaurants in one: a seafood eatery in a heritage building offers fine dining, a casual oyster bar with an excellent summer patio, and a tapas and wine bar—if you can’t find a table at one, chances are good the other venues will be able to accommodate you.
+in one: a seafood eatery in a heritage building offers fine dining, a casual oyster bar with an excellent summer patio, and a tapas and wine bar—if you can’t find a table at one, chances are good the other venues will be able to accommodate you.

 Why go: Fresh oysters served by candlelight with champagne in the upstairs dining room.
 If the aphrodisiac powers of this favourite local shellfish are true, you’re in for a hell of a romantic night.